Phoenix DUI Lawyer

 A DUI is a serious offense and the consequences can be significant whether a first-time DUI, a 2nd or 3rd offense, an Extreme DUI, Aggravated DUI, or Super Extreme DUI.
 The DUI laws can be harsh, making it necessary to have legal representation from the time of arrest, at arraignment, during MVD hearings, and throughout all phases of DUI criminal proceedings, including trial if necessary.
 Common penalties for a serious DUI offense can include: jail or prison time, alcohol education and counseling, vehicle impoundment or forfeiture, and the installation of an ignition interlock device, depending on the circumstances in each case.

 Given the significant consequences if convicted of a DUI, it is imperative that you seek the advice and counsel of an attorney who has significant experience in litigating DUI cases.
-Mr. Buckallew is a Board Certified Criminal Defense Lawyer with nearly 20 years’ experience in fighting DUI cases in just about every court in the Valley.
+Mr. Buckallew is a Board Certified Criminal Defense Lawyer with over 20 years’ experience in fighting DUI cases in just about every court in the Valley.
 He is prepared to comprehensively evaluate your case and determine the best defense strategies in achieving the best outcome possible in your case.

 Our Firm has handled all types of DUI cases, and related matters, including the following:DUI with Injury

 If you have been accused of DUI that caused an injury, you could be facing more severe penalties.
 Dangerous offenses have mandatory prison time as well as fines of up to $150,000.
 You could also lose your driver's license for three years.
 This Firm has represented individuals with DUI involving Homicide cases as well as DUI Involving Serious Injury and understands the seriousness and complexities involved in these types of DUI cases.DUI & Drugs